spencermeyer/spencermeyer.github.io/readme.md

 Hi, this is my blog post website.

-Spencer.
+This shows the progression of my projects since I converted to being a web developer in 2015.

-It is created from a modified Jekyll template and my intention is to list my projects.
+It is created from a modified Jekyll template and I list and summarise my hobby development projects that I work on in my spare time.
+At work I work on the photos website for the worlds largest company.

 <!-- I have deleted the link to the RSS feed as this is not wanted.
 If I want to put it back, insert: